 implement, and evaluate a comprehensive School Counseling Program designed to meet

 the needs of every student.
-To accomplish this goal, I provide classroom guidance
+To accomplish this goal, I provide classroom lessons,

-Classroom Guidance Lessons help students understand themselves and others.
+Classroom Lessons help students understand themselves and others.

-Through classroom guidance, school counselors help students develop peer relationships,
+Through classroom lessons, school counselors help students develop peer relationships,

 effective social skills, decision making skills and study skills, effective communications,